Tecwin/StudentManagementSystem/README.md

- StudentManagementSystem
+ Student Management System

-This project is based on the concept of student management system and is currently under development.Development is done using Java Spring Boot and Hibernate , it includes spring security and there are API designed which are secured based on roles in the system like Admin, Professor and Student.Also implemented Swagger , Liquibase and H2 database
+This project is based on the concept of student management system and is currently under development.Development is done using Java Spring Boot and Hibernate , it includes spring security for authentication and authorization , and there are API designed which are secured based on roles in the system like Admin, Professor and Student.Also implemented Swagger , Liquibase and H2 database

-SWAGGER Screencshort
+SWAGGER Screenshot
 ![image](https://github.com/Tecwin/StudentManagementSystem/assets/49346742/861527f7-d854-473b-b059-b7a9ae96773c)

 H2-Console Screenshot